mockersf/concourse-resource-rs/examples/README.md

 The name can be set on either the ressource or the step, with the step overriding the ressource configuration.

+The action can be set on the step to be either "hello" or "goodbye".

 ### How to build:
 ```
 docker build --build-arg EXAMPLE=hello_world ../